Explainability in Graph Neural Networks: A Taxonomic Survey: An Overview of the Taxonomy

 Recently, several approaches are proposed to explain the predictions of deep graph models.
 These methods focus on different aspects of the graph models and provide different views to understand these models.
 They generally answer a few questions; some of those are, which input edges are more important? which input nodes are more important? which node features are more important? what graph patterns will maximize the prediction of a certain class?
 To better understand these methods, we provide a taxonomy of different explanation techniques for GNNs.
 The structure of our taxonomy is shown in Figure~\ref{fig:overview}.
 Based on what types of explanations are provided, different techniques are categorized into two main classes: instance-level methods and model-level methods.

 First, instance-level methods provide input-dependent explanations for each input graph.
 Given an input graph, these methods explain deep models by identifying important input features for its prediction.
-Based on how the importance scores are obtained, we categorize the methods into four different branches: gradients/features-based methods~\cite{baldassarre2019explainability, pope2019explainability}, perturbation-based methods~\cite{ying2019gnnexplainer, luoparameterized, anonymous2021hard, schlichtkrull2020interpreting, anonymous2021causal,yuan2021explainability}, decomposition methods~\cite{baldassarre2019explainability, schwarzenberg2019layerwise, pope2019explainability, schnake2020higherorder}, and surrogate methods~\cite{huang2020graphlime, zhang2020relex, vu2020pgm}.
+Based on how the importance scores are obtained, we categorize the methods into four different branches: gradients/features-based methods, perturbation-based methods, decomposition methods, and surrogate methods.
 Specifically, the gradients/features-based methods employ the gradients or the feature values to indicate the importance of different input features.
 In addition, perturbation-based methods monitor the change of prediction with respect to different input perturbations to study input importance scores.
 The decomposition methods first decompose the prediction scores, such as predicted probabilities, to the neurons in the last hidden layer.
 Then they back propagate such scores layer by layer until the input space and use such decomposed scores as the importance scores.
 Meanwhile, for a given input example, surrogate based methods first sample a dataset from the neighbors of the given example.
 Next, these methods fit a simple and interpretable model, such as the decision tree, to the sampled dataset.
 Then the explanations from the surrogate model are used to explain the original predictions.
 Second, model-level methods explain graph neural networks without respect to any specific input example.
 The input-independent explanations are high-level and explain general behaviors.
 Compared with instance-level methods, this direction is still less explored.
 The only existing model-level method is XGNN~\cite{xgnn}, which is based on graph generation.
-It generates graph patterns to maximize the predicted probability for a certain class and uses such graph patterns to explain this class.